Dutch intelligence-gathering reform bill sparks privacy concerns

-The government said the bill would bring a badly needed modernization of intelligence-gathering methods and improve internal security, without violating privacy, at a time of increasing threats posed by Islamist militants.
+The government said the bill would bring a badly needed modernisation of intelligence-gathering methods and improve internal security, without violating privacy, at a time of increasing threats posed by Islamist militants.

 “We think that the balance between safety and privacy in the draft is just,” government spokesman Tijs Manten said.